PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-04 20:20:34
+Last updated: 2024-04-04 20:21:06
-Random Quote: The accident is well under control. - Viktor Bryukhanov
+Random Quote: Stella: "Ted, you're staring at my breasts."Ted: "In fairness... they were staring at me." - Ted Mosby